Just-Natsuki-Team/NatsukiModDev/README.md

 1. **Back up your persistent**: instructions on how to do so may be found [here](https://github.com/Just-Natsuki-Team/NatsukiModDev/wiki/04:-FAQ#can-i-back-up-my-save-data--how-do-i-find-my-persistent).
 2. Download a fresh copy of DDLC from https://ddlc.moe. **Do not use a Steam installation**.
 3. Extract/unzip DDLC.
-4. Download the JN mod files: go to https://github.com/Just-Natsuki-Team/NatsukiModDev, then select the most recent release under _Releases_.
+4. Download the release: go to https://github.com/Just-Natsuki-Team/NatsukiModDev, then select the most recent release under _Releases_.
-5. Extract/unzip the JN mod files.
+5. Extract/unzip the release files.
 6. **Delete** the `game` and `lib` folders from your **JN installation**.
 7. **Copy** the `game` and `lib` folders from your **fresh DDLC folder** into your JN installation.
-8. From the JN mod files, copy the `game` folder contents (all of it) into the `game` folder of your JN installation.
+8. From the release files, copy the `game` folder contents (all of it) into the `game` folder of your JN installation.
 If asked to replace files, select _Yes_.
-9. From the JN mod files, copy the `lib` folder contents (all of it) into the `lib` folder of your JN installation.
+9. From the release files, copy the `lib` folder contents (all of it) into the `lib` folder of your JN installation.
 If asked to replace files, select _Yes_.
-10. From the JN mod files, copy the `update` folder into your JN installation.
+10. From the release files, copy the `update` folder into your JN installation.
 11. Finally, launch `DDLC.exe`.

 #### Updating from the a RELEASE (1.0.0) onwards